Table of Contents

 Tandem genes and cluster genes

-Tandem genes are present within the segment of DNA that are repeated a number of times from head to tail.
+Tandem genes are present within the segment of DNA that is repeated a number of times from head to tail.
 Cluster genes are connected by non-conserved DNA, but irregularly spaced and inverted unpredictably.

 Non-Coding DNA Sequences